zexus34/Chat_App/README.md

 - Opening an issue on GitHub.
 - Emailing [krotrn.ks@gmail.com](mailto:krotrn.ks@gmail.com).

-We’re excited to hear from you!
+We're excited to hear from you!

 ---